-Λ dmission standards for transfer
+Admission standards for transfer

-- Λ students are: - 1.
-A cumulative 2.0 GPA in all previous college study. - 2.
-Prospective students not meeting the above criteria may be considered on an individual basis by the Associate Vice President for Academic Affairs.
+- 1. A minimum of 24 credit hours with a cumulative 2.0 GPA in all previous college study (students with less than 24 credit hours should follow the First-Time Entering Students criteria listed above). - Prospective students not meeting the above criteria may be considered on an individual basis by the Associate Vice President for Academic Affairs.